Skip to main content

 Yomi's place in modern dentistry

 Yomi is a relatively new and uncommon technology.
-Approximately 200 Yomi systems have been installed in dental practices nationally, and the platform has assisted in more than 100,000 osteotomies (the precise drilling of the implant site) since its FDA clearance in 2016.
-The latest generation of the system, Yomi S, was approved by the FDA in late 2025.
+Approximately 200 Yomi systems have been installed in dental practices nationally, and the platform has assisted in more than 100,000 osteotomies (the precise drilling of the implant site) since its FDA clearance in 2017.
+The latest generation of the system, Yomi S, received FDA clearance in late 2025.

 Practices that adopt Yomi typically do so, as we did, because of the precision and consistency it brings to implant care.
 We are proud to make this level of technology available to our patients.